Browser does not support script.

 Library and Learning Services provides access to collections of information resources relevant to learning, teaching and research in the University.

 Our aim is to manage the collections dynamically in response to user need and requirements.
-Policy for managing the collections is aligned to the University’s 2026 Strategy.
+Policy for managing the collections is aligned to the University for Social Impact Strategy.

 This document clarifies the policy underpinning the management of library collections for the benefit of University staff, students and other users of the collections.